noajshu/scotus-speech/README.md

 - schema flexibility
 - portability

-In the future I would like to export this corpus to formats supported by [Kaldi](http://kaldi-asr.org/doc/data_prep.html) and [Kur](https://kur.deepgram.com/in_depth_examples.html#deepgram10-speech-recognition).
-First we need to run forced alignment and break down the 1 hour oral arguments into 4 - 25 second chunks.
+It is very easy to export this corpus to formats supported by [Kur](https://kur.deepgram.com/in_depth_examples.html#deepgram10-speech-recognition) and  [Kaldi](http://kaldi-asr.org/doc/data_prep.html).
+A script `convert.py` is included that does the job for Kur corpus format.

 ## Benefits:
 - Named (and mostly gendered) speaker labels